Frequently used terms

 Point of Contact

-The employer, eg: the business owner, is responsible for complying with changes to workplace pension law and you have to confirm the name of this person to The Pensions Regulator as the ‘primary contact’.
-If someone else is carrying out the day-to-day tasks of managing auto enrolment you may nominate them as a ‘secondary contact’.
-Information will be sent to both primary and secondary contacts by email.
+The employer, eg: the business owner, is responsible for complying with changes to workplace pension law; to do so they must specify a ‘primary’ point-of-contact to The Pensions Regulator.
+If someone else is carrying out the day-to-day tasks of managing auto enrolment they may nominate them as a ‘secondary’ contact.
+Information is sent to both primary and secondary contacts by email.

 Postponement does not affect an organisation’s staging date, it postpones the date on which it has to conduct formal assessment of either all or some of its workforce by up to three months.
 Postponement is not a method of delaying the introduction of a QWPS, it is a tool that introduces a degree of flexibility into a rigid procedure, giving employers the opportunity to align their auto enrolment duties with their business and payroll commitments.

 To be considered a ‘qualifying workplace pension scheme’, the scheme must meet strict ‘qualifying criteria’, for example: schemes must be an occupational or personal pension scheme and be tax registered in the UK; if non-UK, there must a body that regulates them in the country in which they are administered.